 There are no reviews for this game.

-There are no rankings for this game.
+There are no critic reviews for this game.

 There are currently no topics for this game.

 TriviaHello, I'm the author.
 Yes, it really was written in late 1995, several years before Ultima 9 came out.
 I was frustrated with how long Ultima 9 was taking to develop, so, knowing nothing but the byline ('Ascension'), I wrote my own release, pouring (among other things) my frustration with the delays into the design.
 Lord Finnish is based on the bombastic style of my friend Matt Heck, the Zog doll is my friend Zach Archer (he really did say most of those things in real life), and the 'About the Author' screenshot is my friend Kathleen.
 The OS X port was done by my friend Alex Eddy, and has an easter egg in it that you simply must see - hold down CTRL and type EGGS while playing the game.